Vialladr/Integrator-project-Ferrand-Vialle_Final/README.md

 * [PyDatView](https://github.com/ebranlard/pyDatView): Version 0.4
 * [Matlab](https://fr.mathworks.com/products/new_products/release2021b.html): Version 9.11.0.1769968 (R2021b)
 * [matlab-toolbox](https://github.com/OpenFAST/matlab-toolbox).

-## Our files and Installation
-From OpenFAST models, we choose the windPACT 1.5-MW wind turbine [model](http://www.nrel.gov/docs/fy06osti/32495.pdf).
-There is a first folder called WP_baseline which contains general parameters and inputs of the wind turbine model like tower and blades structure, airfoils, or wind files.
-Then different variations of this model are proposed.
-We choose the WP_VSP_WTurb model.

 ## General parameters and outputs configuration
 In OpenFAST, each model has several configuration files which correspond to a specific part in the architecture model (sse the figure below).